jbeck018/howlerops/Formula/README.md

 ## License

-The SQL Studio Homebrew formula is licensed under the MIT License.
+The Howlerops Homebrew formula is licensed under the MIT License.